fcopuerto/melget/README.md

 ### Installing

-This API should be deployed as a Lambda, runing Python 3.7 in AWS.
+This serverless library, should be deployed as a Lambda, runing Python 3.7 in AWS.
 Tha handler of this lambda will be lambda_function.lambda_handler and this lambda needs the login of melclooud as a environment vars, this code is done in order to decrypt thos parameters that should be encrypted in the lambda as with an AWS KMS key.